 If you’re still trying to figure out what to do with your mom on Sunday, look no further.
 Moms love the Art Institute!
 And in order to make your job even easier, we’ve created a maternally themed self-guide for the museum.
 Thank your mom...

 As you may remember from reading one of my previous posts, my dream job at the Art Institute is that of museum tour guide.
 So it should be no surprise that my favorite meeting of the month is one where we choose the themes and artworks...

-12 hours 49 min ago The Art Institute of Chicago NOW OPEN—Rodney McMillian: a great society
+12 hours 49 min ago The Art Institute of Chicago CLOSING SUNDAY—Rodney McMillian: a great society

 Grappling with the complexities of class, race, and place in America, Rodney McMillian employs elements of performance, public speaking, oral history—and his interest in the science fiction genre—to expose the social and psychological consequences of economic inequality and endemic racism.
 While his work engages the often stark realities of history and contemporary culture, it is motivated by the potential for alternative realities and future transformation.

 15 hours 36 min ago The Art Institute of Chicago "These galleries will make even the saint-averse stop and take notice."

 via Chicago Tribune